 This property has a civil defence shelter.
-The basement floor of stairway B
+Basement floor

 Independent preparedness means preventing accidents, protecting people, property, and the environment in dangerous situations, as well as preparation for accidents.
 Individual skills in first aid and emergency fire extinguishing are good examples of independent preparedness.
 The Rescue Act obligates us all to prepare individually.